schmidfelix/umami-notifier/README.md

 ## Notifying the sites statistics

-To notify all the sites statistics simply run
+To notify all the site's statistics simply run

 ```shell
 php umami sites:notify